 - Again, remove from oven and with a small spoon, deflate the centers of the cups while leaving the sides of the cookie cup untouched.

-- Place back in the oven again and finish baking until the cookie cups are golden brown.
+- Place back in the oven again and finish baking until the cookie cups are golden brown (about 3 minutes).
 Remove from oven and let cool completely.

-- In a mixing bowl, whip cream cheese, icing sugar and caramel sauce together until light and fluffy.
+- In a mixing bowl, beat cream cheese, powdered sugar and Dulce de Leche together until light and fluffy.

 - Cool in the refrigerator until ready to serve.
 When ready to serve, top with pecans and drizzle caramel topping over the cookie cups.